brunob45/stm32f446_rust/README.md

 # STM32F446RET6 with embassy

-For now, blinks a LED
+For now, blink an LED and USB-CDC echo

 # Requirements
 From the [Rust Embedded book](https://docs.rust-embedded.org/book/intro/install.html).